 Pokémon Black 2 and White 2 has Black Tower in Black City and White Treehollow in White Forest for their respectively-named games. note Although, you can change the city if you have a friend with the corresponding game These two areas are giant mazes where, as you progress through the ranks, progressively get larger and more complex with the Trainers inside progressively getting tougher, as if their Pokémon weren't at a high enough level, anyway.
 The kicker?
 You have to find one certain Trainer in the maze to even get to that floor's boss, and the only way to find out if they're the right one is to fight them.
 Then you have to find your way through the maze to a special room where you can find the floor's boss.
 The Medic is a rare sight, too.
 But even if you do find them, they can and willkick your ass with their powerful Pokémon.
 Considering the fact thatThe Computer Is a Cheating Bastard is everywhere, and there's a tough Bonus Boss at the end, getting a Shiny Gible or Dratini afterwards is a very pleasant reward for completing Black Tower or White Treehollow.
 Fortunately, there is no legendary ban there like in other battle facilities.
 So feel free to unleash your team of level 100 legendaries on them.

 Gates to Infinity has Slumbering Cave and Path of No Return.
 Like the above examples, they both have 99 floors, reset your level to 5, remove all your Team Skills, prevent you from taking in items or money, and have a hunger mechanic in place.
 While you can challenge Slumbering Cave with a full party, Path of No Return requires you to challenge it solo.
 Slumbering Cave has no problems with throwing fully-evolved Pokémon on just the first few floors, and they're so strong that even your strongest attacks often won't harm them!
-Path of No Return throws everything at you: it has more traps than safe space, Monster Houses are everywhere, you can't see more than a few spaces after a short while, most floors have weather that prevents passive healing, supplies are ultra-limited, and usable things are too expensive to buy.
+Path of No Return throws everything at you: it has more traps than safe space, Monster Houses are everywhere, you can't see more than a few spaces after a short while, most floors have weather that prevents passive healing and possibly damages you, supplies are ultra-limited, enemies' AI is seriously ramped up, and usable things are too expensive to buy.

 In Tales of Destiny the bonus dungeon is a tower 60 floors high and special requirements need to be hit in order to get the treasure of each floor.
 Only a few of the levels actually offer you hints about what you should do, through randomly appearing cryptic messages throughout the game proper.
 All this should come as no surprise to those who know the game this was based on, The Tower of Druaga, which was just as nasty—except that, in Tales of Destiny, just getting to the tower is a Guide Dang It.